jon-cai/monte-carlo-tree-search-ai/checkers-python/README.md

 # About
-An implemented Monte Carlo Tree Search (MCTS) Checkers AI.
+An implemented Monte Carlo Tree Search (MCTS) Checkers AI with some basic heuristics.

 The main code for the MCTS AI is in the ***StudentAI.py*** program.
 The ***ManualAI.py*** program allows the user to manually control the pieces to play against the AI.